luizzvinicius/devops-front/README.md

 # DevOps Frontend - Dev Container Tutorial

-This tutorial will guide you through setting up and running this Next.js banking frontend application using Visual Studio Code Dev Containers.
+This tutorial will guide you through setting up and running this Next.js banking frontend application using Visual Studio Code Dev Containers

 > The backend container must be created before front-end container because it will create the frontend network.